13 Jan 3 Steps to Your First Pull-Up

 An athlete getting their first unassisted pull-up is a significant accomplishment.
 For many, it takes months or years of training to build the strength to get their chin over the bar finally.
 For others, they spin their wheels, never making enough progress.
 The three steps have worked time and time again to help HUNDREDS of athletes we’ve worked with accomplish this goal using our First Pull-Up Program.

 Step 1: Stop Using Band Assisted Pull-ups

-Band assisted pull-ups can be great when used during metabolic conditioning (Metcon) workouts as they’ll allow an athlete that can’t perform pull-ups to keep their training intensity up.
+Band assisted pull-ups can be great when used during metabolic conditioning (Metcon) workouts.
+They’ll allow an athlete that can’t perform pull-ups to keep their training intensity up.
 But in the long term development of strict pull-up strength, they just don’t get the job done.

 The problem is that the band provides lots of assistance at the bottom of the movement, where most athletes are weakest.
-So they end up never developing the strength they need in the bottom half of the exercises and ultimately never progress away from the band-assisted variation.
+So they end up never developing the strength they need in the bottom half of the exercises.
+Ultimately, they never progress away from the band-assisted variation.